48productions/Perpetual-Free-Credits-PCB/README.md

 ### Checking Compatibility
-For games not on the list, verify that:
+**For games not on the list, verify that:**

- - Your game has a coin blocker relay on the coin acceptor (common in older games and JP-import games)
+ - **Your game has a coin blocker relay on the coin acceptor** (mostly found in older or JP-import games)
- - The game powers the coin blocker relay with anywhere between 10-30VDC (or 5VDC, with modifications to the Perpetual Free Play board).
+ - The game powers the coin blocker relay with anywhere between *10-30VDC* (or 5VDC, with modifications to the Perpetual Free Credits board).
  - The relay energizes when the game boots up into attract mode.
- - The game has a credit limit, and will turn off the relay when this limit is reached (this is not always the case, especially on some Konami games)!
+ - **The game has a credit limit, and will turn off the	Coin Blocker when this limit is reached** (this is not always the case, especially on some Konami games)!

 In modern games, the relay can usually be toggled on/off in the game's test mode (look for an "Output Test" menu).